About Van Buren County

 - This database is freely accessible and provides information on active, dissolved, and withdrawn businesses.

 For formal business entity formation including corporations, limited liability companies (LLCs), partnerships, and nonprofit organizations, entrepreneurs must file with the Arkansas Secretary of State's Business & Commercial Services Division.
-The Secretary of State maintains a searchable online database at sos.arkansas.gov/business-commercial-services where anyone can search for registered business entities, view filing histories, registered agents, and corporate status.
+The Secretary of State maintains a searchable online database at sos.arkansas.gov/business-commercial-services where anyyou can search for registered business entities, view filing histories, registered agents, and corporate status.
 Sales tax permits are issued by the Arkansas Department of Finance and Administration and are required for businesses selling tangible goods or taxable services.

 Elections & Voter Records

-Elections in Van Buren County are administered by the Van Buren County Clerk's Office, which serves as the county's official election commission.
-The County Clerk's office is located at 451 Main Street, Clinton, AR 72031, and can be reached at (501) 745-2109.
+Elections in Van Buren County are administered by Van Buren County Clerk's Office, which serves as Van Buren County's official election commission.
+Van Buren County Clerk's office is, Clinton, AR 72031, and can be contacted through the office’s website.
 Voter registration in Van Buren County is handled through the County Clerk's office, and Arkansas offers online voter registration through the Arkansas Secretary of State's website at sos.arkansas.gov/elections/voter-information.
+Arkansas law requires voters to register at least 30 days before an election to be eligible to vote in that election.

 - In the November 2024 general election, Van Buren County saw voter turnout of approximately 55-60% of registered voters, consistent with typical Arkansas rural county participation rates in presidential election years.

-Registration requires providing a valid Arkansas driver's license or identification card number, and applicants must be U.S. citizens, Arkansas residents, and at least 18 years old by the next election.
+Registration requires providing a valid Arkansas driver's license or identification card number, and applicants must be U.S. Citizens, Arkansas residents, and at least 18 years old by the next election.
 Voters can verify their registration status and find their assigned polling location using the online voter view system on the Secretary of State's website by entering their name and date of birth.

 Van Buren County typically operates multiple polling places on Election Day, with locations announced prior to each election and accessible through the County Clerk's office.
 Public election records in Arkansas include voter registration lists (with some personal information redacted for privacy), campaign finance reports filed by candidates and committees, candidate filing information, and precinct-level election results.
 These records are accessible under the Arkansas Freedom of Information Act.